Mayurdpatil67/Pulse-WebServer/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+I would like to express my gratitude to Lovepreet Singh for their excellent tutorial, which was instrumental in the development of this project.
+You can find the tutorial here: Build Your Own WebServer : https://www.youtube.com/watch?v=eTvSgOoc_BE&list=PL7CBVLpg0zqdefaZ8SSZp-QgqsSimPQaA.

 [[Back to top]](#index)